 Since this is a vegan dill potato salad it also contains dried dill in the dressing.
 You can swap dried dill for fresh dill or fresh parsley.
 Always double the amount of fresh herbs.
 The salad also uses yellow mustard, a sweet variety of mustard that makes the dressing slightly sweet and not too sour.
 There is another option to make the sauce: with mustard like American mustard or french Dijon mustard.
 Since Dijon mustard is spicier, use only half the amount!

-How to make cashew sauce for salad?
+How to make cashew sauce for a salad?

 The combo of waxy potatoes and cashew dill dressing makes the best vegan potato salad for any occasion.
 So, to make the vegan dressing you need: